Data Protection Act Principles & Data Purchase Jargon Buster

 Business Data Purchase Jargon

 Data Licence: Data is usually sold on a lease.
 It means that the data owner hires you the data rather than sells you the data outright.
 Outright (or eternal) purchases are slightly more costly as data holders, understandably, want to protect the investment they have put into gathering, storing, updating and maintaining the data.
-If they lease you the data, then they retain ownership, and you have to comply with the rules of the contract.
+If they lease you the data, then they retain ownership, and you have to comply with the rules of the contract in line with Data Protection Act principles.

-Data Count: Once you have decided on what industries or SIC codes to target and applied any other criteria such as business size or location.
+Data Count: Once you have decided on what industries or SIC codes to target and apply any other criteria, such as business size or location.
 Your account manager will go away and get a data count ran for you.
 This is to find out the total number of records which match your criteria, your “data pot” so to speak.
 From this pot, you can decide on how many files you need for your campaign.
-In the case that the number of records is fewer than you were looking for, or you simply wish to grow your campaign, you can expand your criteria such as target some new industries or extend the geographical boundaries.
+In the case that the number of records is fewer than you were looking for.
+If you simply wish to grow your campaign, you can expand your criteria, such as targeting some new industries or extending the geographical boundaries.